 7. How does this address NTIA Criteria?

 NTIA gave specific requirements for this transition, including advice that Stress Test 18 is a direct test of the requirement to avoid significant expansion of the role of governments in ICANN decision-making.
-The proposed Bylaws change is therefore an important part of the community’s Proposal.
+The proposed Bylaws change is therefore an important part of the Proposal.

 By ensuring that the provision of GAC advice remains a consensus-driven decision, the Proposal provides a safeguard against the possibility of a large group of governments trying to overly influence the ICANN Board.